 Under the terms of the SymBio license agreement, the Company received an upfront payment of \$7,500,000.
 The Company is eligible to receive milestone payments of up to an aggregate of \$33,000,000 from SymBio upon the achievement of specified development and regulatory milestones for specified indications.
 Of the development milestones, \$3,000,000 is due after enrollment of the first patient in the event a decision is made, after the Company's interim analysis, to start a phase 3 clinical trial of rigosertib IV in combination with gemcitabine for pancreatic cancer patients in the United States.
-Of the regulatory milestones, \$5,000,000 is due upon receipt of marketing approval in the United States for rigosertib IV in higher risk MDS patients, \$5,000,000 is due upon receipt of marketing approval in Japan for rigosertib IV in higher risk MDS patients, \$5,000,000 is due upon receipt of marketing approval in Japan for rigosertib or al in lower risk MDS patients, \$5,000,000 is due upon receipt of marketing approval in Japan for rigosertib or al in lower risk MDS patients, \$5,000,000 is due upon receipt of marketing approval in Japan for rigosertib or al in lower risk MDS patients, \$5,000,000 is due upon receipt of marketing approval in Japan for rigosertib or al in lower risk MDS patients, \$5,000,000 is due upon receipt of marketing approval in the United States for rigosertib IV in combination with gemcitabine in pancreatic cancer patients, and \$3,000,000 is due upon receipt of marketing approval in Japan for rigosertib IV in combination with gemcitabine in pancreatic cancer patients.
-Furthermore, upon receipt of marketing approval in the United States and Japan for rigosertib IV in combination of rigosertib, which we are currently not pursuing, an aggregate of \$4,000,000 would be due.
+Of the regulatory milestones, \$5,000,000 is due upon receipt of marketing approval in the United States for rigosertib IV in higher risk MDS patients, \$3,000,000 is due upon receipt of marketing approval in Japan for rigosertib IV in higher risk MDS patients, \$5,000,000 is due upon receipt of marketing approval in the United States for rigosertib oral in lower risk MDS patients, \$5,000,000 is due upon receipt of marketing approval in the United States for rigosertib IV in combination with gemcitabine in pancreatic cancer patients, and \$3,000,000 is due upon receipt of marketing approval in Japan for rigosertib IV in combination with gemcitabine in pancreatic cancer patients.
+Furthermore, upon receipt of marketing approval in the United States and Japan for an additional specified indication of rigosertib, which we are currently not pursuing, an aggregate of \$4,000,000 would be due.
 In addition to these pre-commercial milestones, the Company is eligible to receive tiered milestone payments based upon annual net sales of rigosertib by SymBio of up to an aggregate of \$30,000,000.